 Questions or complaints related to admissions, programs, financial aid and practices of AUM should be directed to the university’s offices, publications, or websites and not to the Commission on Colleges.
 To locate contact information for individual departments, see “Search by Department” at http://www.aum.edu/peoplefinder.
 Comments can also be directed to the Provost Office, P.O.
 Box 244023 Montgomery, AL 36124.

 Established in 1967, Auburn University at Montgomery offered its first classes in 1969, and moved to its current 500-acre campus in east Montgomery in 1971.
-AUM was accredited by the Southern Association of Colleges and Schools, Commission on Colleges in 1973 and was reaffirmed by SACS in 1978, 1988, 1998, and 2008.
-AUM submitted its Fifth-Year Interim Report in March 2014.
+AUM was accredited by the Southern Association of Colleges and Schools, Commission on Colleges in 1973 and was reaffirmed by SACS in 1978, 1988, 1998, 2008 and 2018.

 Auburn University at Montgomery is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, educational specialist and doctoral degrees.
 For questions about the accreditation of Auburn University at Montgomery, contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500, or website: http://www.sacscoc.org.